GetTerminus/terminus-ui/DEVELOPMENT.md

 All projects should pass all available linters _before_ committing.

-TypeScript projects use TSLint, JavaScript projects use ESLint, and SASS/SCSS projects use Stylelint.
+TypeScript & JavaScript projects use ESLint and SASS/SCSS projects use Stylelint.

-To edit configuration, look for the files `tslint.json`, `.eslintrc`, or `.sass-lint.yml`. **These files should not be edited without a discussion with the team.**
+To edit configuration, look for the files `.eslintrc`, or `stylelint.config.js`. **These files should not be edited without a discussion with the team.**

 Look at the scripts section in the project's `package.json` for the command to run tests.